Why CAT(0) cube complexes should be replaced with median graphs

 \paragraph{Median geometry is conceptually important.} Recently, median geometry and its related combinatorics of hyperplanes have been adapted in several directions.
 Variations around median geometry include coarse median spaces \cite{MR3037559}, as well as the subfamilies given by hierarchically hyperbolic spaces \cite{MR3650081, MR3956144} and locally quasi-cubical spaces \cite{LQC}.
 They explore similarities between median graphs and mapping class groups.
 The machinery of hyperplanes also found applications beyond the scope of median graphs, including CAT(0) spaces themselves \cite{HypModel, ZSurvey}.
 All these developments are fairly recent and require to be further investigated, but they highlight the conceptual potential of median geometry and its related concepts.

+\paragraph{Historical background.} One could argue that it would be reasonable to keep the terminology ``CAT(0) cube complexes'' in order to keep track of the historical roots of the objects.
+But this would be a point of view restricted to geometric group theory, ignoring the perspective offered by metric graph theory.
+Median graphs have an even older history in metric graph theory.
+Highlighting this history would be helpful in order to promote interactions between geometric group theory and metric graph theory.
+Despite the fact that many concepts related to CAT(0) cube complexes in geometric group theory can be found in metric graph theory several years earlier\footnote{A notable example is provided by Buneman graphs of cut systems \cite{MR1002234}, which turn out to coincide with cubulations of wallspaces \cite{MR2059193, MR2197811}.}, very few geometric group theorists have some background in metric graph theory.

+As an illustration of the benefit that can follow from the perspective offered by metric graph theory, let us mention the \emph{Djokovi\'{c}-Winkler relation}, which sheds an interesting light on the notion of hyperplanes.
+Given a graph $X$, say that two edges $\{a,b\}$ and $\{x,y\}$ are in \emph{$\theta$-relation} if

+Alternatively, the edge $\{a,b\}$ yields a partition of $X$ into three vertices: the vertices closer to $a$ than to $b$, the vertices closer to $b$ than to $a$, and the vertices at equal distance to $a$ and $b$.
+The edge $\{x,y\}$ is then in $\theta$-relation with $\{a,b\}$ whenever $x$ and $y$ belong to two distinct pieces of the partition.

+The Djokovi\'{c}-Winkler relation is reflexive and symmetric, but it may not be transitive.
+So we let $\theta^\ast$ denote its transitive closure.

+The $\theta$-relation was introduced in \cite{MR314669}, and latter generalised in \cite{MR727925} for non-bipartite graphs, in order to characterise \emph{partial cubes}, i.e.\ isometrically embedded subgraphs in hypercubes.
+Then, \cite{MR776391} proved that the relation plays a fundamental role in representations of graphs as subgraphs of Cartesian products.
+More precisely, given a graph $X$, there is a canonical and optimal isometric embedding

+where each $X // e^c$ denotes the graph obtained from $X$ by collapsing all the edges not in the class $e$.

+When applied to median graphs, $\theta^\ast$ can be described as the reflexive-transitive closure of the relation that identifies two edges whenever they are opposite in some $4$-cycle.
+In other words, we recover the standard notion of hyperplanes.
+And the embedding above coincides with the well-known embedding of a median graph inside a hypercube (whose will be, in addition, a retract).
+Hence a much deeper perspective on the notion of hyperplanes in CAT(0) cube complexes, which echoes some constructions of cubulations that implicitly use the Djokovi\'{c}-Winkler relation (e.g.\ Coxeter groups \cite{MR1983376}).

 \paragraph{Median graphs or median cube complexes?} So far, our goal was to promote the use of ``median graphs'' instead of ``CAT(0) cube complexes''.
-However, another alternative, not mentioned so far, could be ``median cube complexes'', in order to keep the higher-dimensional cellular structure.
+However, other alternatives, not mentioned so far, exist.
+For instance, ``median cube complexes'', in order to keep the higher-dimensional cellular structure.
 Here, a \emph{median cube complex} would refer to a cube complex such that the length metric extending the $\ell^1$-metrics on each cube (whose sides, by convention, have length one) is median.